dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T718: Charities can swiftly respond to emergencies.
+### T718: Charities respond quickly to emergencies with targeted aid.

 |Support|
 |---|